qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/raster_terrain_analysis.rst

   # import the processing class
   import processing
-  # define the parameters dictionary with all the input
+  # define the parameters dictionary with all the inputs
   parameters = {
     'INPUT': 'path_of_your_raster',
     'Z_FACTOR': 10,
     'OUTPUT': 'path_of_your_output'